Matching while Learning: Decentralized Explore-then-Exploit for Matching (DEEM): A payoff-maximizing policy

+But DEEM also needs to satisfy capacity constraints to be feasible.
+As implied by the following fact, in general the $\cJ(i)$ may not be singleton sets (as is the case for All-rounders) and appropriate \emph{tie-breaking} between multiple optimal job types for one or more worker types is \emph{necessary during exploitation} to avoid capacity violations.

-This approach turns out to fail spectacularly and generically leads to $\Omega(1)$ regret (this occurs for any set of fixed shadow prices).
-To see why, we need the following fact. \begin{fact} Under generalized imbalance, as long as there is at least one capacity constraint that is binding in some optimal solution $x^*$ to the benchmark problem \eqref{eq:opt1}--\eqref{eq:opt3} with known types, there is at least one worker $i$ such that $x^*(i, \cdot)$ is supported on multiple job types. \end{fact} This fact implies that appropriate \emph{tie-breaking} between multiple optimal job types is \emph{necessary during exploitation} for one or more worker types in order to achieve vanishing regret.
+\begin{fact} Under the generalized imbalance condition, as long as there is at least one capacity constraint that is binding in some optimal solution $x^*$ to the benchmark problem \eqref{eq:opt1}\textendash\eqref{eq:opt3} with known types, there is at least one worker $i$ such that $x^*(i, \cdot)$ is supported on multiple job types.
+This implies that $\cJ(i)$ has more than one element. \end{fact}

-In order to implement appropriate tie-breaking, suppose that we assign jobs during the exploitation phase using the routing matrix $x^*$ that solves the benchmark problem \eqref{eq:opt1}--\eqref{eq:opt3}; in this case, each worker with confirmed type $i$ is matched to job type $j$ with probability $x^*(i,j)$.
-However, this naive approach needs further modification to overcome two issues.
-First, some capacity is being used in the exploration phase and the effective routing matrix during the exploration phase does not match $x^*$.
-Second, the exploration phase can end with an incorrectly classified worker type.

-Our policy in the exploitation phase chooses a routing matrix $y^*$ that resembles $x^*$, but addresses the two concerns raised in the preceding paragraph.
-Crucially, the chosen $y^*$ should ensure that only job types in $\cS(i)$ are assigned with positive probability, and satisfy the complementary slackness conditions.
-We show (in Proposition~\ref{prop:construct}, using Fact \ref{fact:tiebreaking_necessary}) that such a $y^*$ indeed exists for an $N$ large enough under the generalized imbalance condition, and we show how to compute it.
-Note that as $y^*$ is a fixed routing matrix, it can be implemented in a decentralized manner.

-We comment here that $y^*$ is largely a theoretical device used to obtain the provable regret optimality of our policy\echide{ in the large $N$ limit}.
-In our implementation of DEEM (see Section \ref{sec:deemplus}), we propose a far simpler solution: we use {\em dynamically updated shadow prices} to automatically achieve appropriate tie-breaking.
-The shadow prices respond in a ``t\^{a}tonnement'' manner based on the currently available supply of different job types: the price of job type $j$ rises when the available supply falls.
-In particular, fluctuations in these shadow prices naturally lead to the necessary tie-breaking for efficient exploitation.